Vyral/sean-zanganeh-blog/_posts/2018-05-11-what-you-should-know-about-building-granny-flats.md

 ---
 layout: post
-title: Building a Granny Flat on Your Property
+title: What You Should Know About Building Granny Flats
 tags:
   - Real Estate
   - Home Owner Tips